Andrew E. Lange

 Andrew E. Lange (July 23, 1957 - January 22, 2010) was an astrophysicist and Goldberger Professor of Physics at the California Institute of Technology in Pasadena, California.
-Lange came to Caltech in 1993 and was most recently the chair of the Division of Physics, Mathematics and Astronomy.
-Caltech's president Jean-Lou Chameau called him "a truly great physicist and astronomer who had made seminal discoveries in observational cosmology".
+Lange came to Caltech in 1993, becoming chair of the Division of Physics, Mathematics and Astronomy the next year.
+Upon his death in 2010, Caltech's president Jean-Lou Chameau called him "a truly great physicist and astronomer who had made seminal discoveries in observational cosmology".

 Early life

 Lange was born in Urbana, Illinois on 23 July 1957, the oldest son of Joan Lange, a school librarian, and Alfred Lange, an architect, and he grew up in Easton, Connecticut.
 Lange received his BA in physics from Princeton University in 1980, and the PhD in physics from University of California, Berkeley in 1987, being offered a professorship immediately after.
 He arrived at Caltech in 1993–1994 as a visiting associate, and was appointed Full Professor in 1994.
 He was appointed Goldberger professor in 2001, and senior research scientist at the Jet Propulsion Laboratory in 2006.